maker-ATOM/Python-ROS/ROS2/README.md

 Running a single launch file with the ros2 launch command will start up our entire system - all nodes and their configurations - at once.

 Launch files can be written in Python, XML and YAML.

+The launch system in ROS 2 is responsible for helping the user describe the configuration of their system and then execute it as described.
+The configuration of the system includes what programs to run, where to run them, what arguments to pass them, and ROS-specific conventions which make it easy to reuse components throughout the system by giving them each a different configuration.
+It is also responsible for monitoring the state of the processes launched, and reporting and/or reacting to changes in the state of those processes.

+Each node launched through a launch files required package name, executable name and identification name at the minimal.

+**Substitutions**
+Substitutions are variables that are only evaluated during execution of the launch description and can be used to acquire specific information like a launch configuration, an environment variable, or to evaluate an arbitrary Python expression.

+**Event Handles**
+Launch files are also responsible for monitoring the state of processes it launched, as well as reporting and reacting to changes in the state of those processes.
+These changes are called events and can be handled by registering an event handler with the launch system.
+Event handlers can be registered for specific events and can be useful for monitoring the state of processes.
+Additionally, they can be used to define a complex set of rules which can be used to dynamically modify the launch file.

+**Launch File architecture**
+The system must be so designed that is can be reusable as possible.
+This could be done by clustering related nodes and configurations into separate launch files.
+Afterwards, a top-level launch file dedicated to a specific configuration could be written.
+This would allow moving between identical robots to be done without changing the launch files at all.
+Even a change such as moving from a real robot to a simulated one can be done with only a few changes.
+Top-level launch files should be short, consist of includes to other files corresponding to subcomponents of the application, and commonly changed parameters.
+Writing launch files in the following manner makes it easy to swap out one piece of the system.
+However, there are cases when some nodes or launch files have to be launched separately due to performance and usage reasons.

+Unique namespaces allow the system to start two similar nodes without node name or topic name conflicts.

 ### ROSbag
 ros2 bag is a command line tool for recording data published on topics in our system.
 It accumulates the data passed on any number of topics and saves it in a database.
 We can then replay the data to reproduce the results of our tests and experiments.
 Recording topics is also a great way to share our work and allow others to recreate it.